-Before you start each rotation, please review the rotation section for the Rotation Summary, goals and objectives as well as expectations and guidelines.
-As always, if you think of useful information specific to any or all rotations, please let us know.
+Before you start each rotation, please review the rotation summary, goals and objectives as well as expectations and guidelines.

 - Adolescent Medicine